juandelperal/Bitter/README.md

 #### Build ufos and generate fonts

-To build the fonts open the file `sources/build.sh`
+To build the fonts open the file `sources/build.sh` or run in terminal

+    . sources/build.sh